RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Principles of RLOps

 \subsection{Motivation for RLOps}

-As introduced in Section~\ref{sec:introduction}, MLOps is the general principles and practices of continuous delivery and automation pipelines in ML.
+MLOps is the general principles and practices of continuous delivery and automation pipelines in ML.
 Considering the increasing applications of RL in communication networks, we study the “RLOps” principles to deliver the value of RL to the industry.